franzmelchiori/alyvix_com/pages/05.blog/20210226_dynamics_crm/item.md

 If you're trying to find availability problems or slowdowns in your Microsoft CRM applications before your users do, you'll want to try Alyvix's visual approach to monitoring.
 It uses CRM applications' existing graphical interfaces just as users do, in order to check that it's working properly from the user's point of view.

-If you'd like to build the Sales Hub test case we've described above in Alyvix, you can follow our [YouTube tutorial]() which shows the details of every step, as well as an example test case execution of the test case on a real demo server.
+If you'd like to build the Sales Hub test case we've described above in Alyvix, you can follow our [YouTube tutorial](https://youtu.be/U_ZqNIvktk8) which shows the details of every step, as well as an example test case execution of the test case on a real demo server.

 From simple cases like using Alyvix Robot to manually run a test case whenever you like, all the way to sophisticated integrations with large scale monitoring systems, Alyvix is the right visual monitoring tool for the job.

+<iframe width="288" height="162" src="https://www.youtube.com/embed/U_ZqNIvktk8?color=white&rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>